ryanwaite28/script-store/ts/stores/README.md

 ## Usage

-Once everything is define, just create a new instance of the store class:
+Once everything is defined, just create a new instance of the store class:
 ```typescript
 const appStore = new AppStore();
 ```